dmlc/dgl/examples/pytorch/gnn_explainer/README.md

 Results
 ----------------------
 For all the datasets, the first node of target class 1 is picked to be explained.
-The hop-k computation sub-graphs (a compact of 0-hop, 1-hop, ..., k-hop subgraphs) are first extracted and then fed to the models.
+The hop-k computation sub-graph (a compact of 0-hop, 1-hop, ..., k-hop subgraphs) is first extracted and then fed to the models.
 Followings are the visualization results.
 Instead of cutting edges that are below the threshold.
 We use the depth of color of the edges to represent the edge mask weights.
 The deeper the color of an edge is, the more important the edge is.

 NOTE: We do not perform grid search or finetune here, the visualization results are just for reference.